FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/FreeTAKUAS.md

 * Control any DJI drone supported by the current DJI SDK
 * Stream the position of the drone to all the connected TAK clients
 * Stream the video Feed to all the connected TAK clients
+* Create a "target" on the map and stream with all the connected TAK clients

 # Requirements